Common New Puppy and Kitten Health Concerns

 The quicker you take your pet the vet, the sooner the vet will be able to start your pet on the right treatment.
 From there, it will be easier to get your puppy or kitten back to good health and back on track for growing up well, too.

 VEG provides emergency veterinary care to every pet that comes through our doors.
-We have over 20 locations across the country, each with a caring and experienced staff that’s ready to help your pet.
+We have locations across the country, each with a caring and experienced staff that’s ready to help your pet.
 Call VEG today and speak with an emergency veterinarian on what the next best steps are for your puppy or kitten.